Dolls are a huge part of my life and I always turn to my dolls for inspiration in whatever I do; be it in my craft or life.

 Most of us would have played/ known about Barbie dolls as children.
 In fact, our first dolls would most probably be a Barbie.

 Launched in 1959, Barbie became the juggernaut of the doll world in the 60s.

-For more than 50 years, the blonde bombshell with 5 joints and so many clothes and accessories whereby half were pink; Barbie has been an important part of growing up for every little girl and boy to discover fashion, role play adult roles and responsibilities and playing out their limitless imagination.
+For more than 50 years, the blonde bombshell with 5 joints and so many clothes and accessories whereby half was pink; Barbie has been an important part of growing up for every little girl and boy to discover fashion, role play adult roles and responsibilities and playing out their limitless imagination.

 Who can remember cutting/ shaving their Barbie’s hair to the horror of our parents but I guess that was part of growing up.
-Getting new clothes for Barbie; taking them out for tea parties with other Barbie; having a favourite Barbie while the others would be its slave, that doll brought me hours of fun when I was given my first Barbie doll by my grand parents.
+Getting new clothes for Barbie; taking them out for tea parties with other Barbie; having a favourite Barbie while the others would be its slave, that doll brought me hours of fun when I was given my first Barbie doll by my grandparents.

 A Barbie Skydancer which I no longer have thanks to the recall of the toy…